 Cinnamon contains cinnamaldehyde and eugenol, which help prevent obesity in rats fed with a high-fat, high-sugar diet (4).
 Several animal studies show that rats given cinnamon have lower levels of body weight, total cholesterol, and triglycerides than controls (21).

 The anti-obesity effect might be due to the inhibition of pancreatic lipase by cinnamic acid found in cinnamon.
 Research indicates that powdered cinnamon reduces blood glucose and reduces weight by lowering insulin resistance (19).

 Numerous studies have proven that daily intake of cinnamon can lower blood sugar in type 2 diabetes patients.
 It also reduces LDL cholesterol levels while increasing HDL (good) cholesterol (5).
 Cinnamon is often taken as an essential oil addition to topical creams or gels for cellulite removal as it helps break down fat cells.

 Acai berries contain potent polyphenols that can aid weight loss that makes them an interesting superfood.
-They are rich in tannin and have a higher antioxidant capacity than cranberries and a high concentration of anthocyanins, an anti-inflammatory agent and free radical scavenger (22).
-The superfood is also a great source of essential fatty acids, omega 3s, fiber, and protein.
+Acai berries are rich in tannin and have a higher antioxidant capacity than cranberries and a high concentration of anthocyanins, an anti-inflammatory agent and free radical scavenger (22).
+The superfood is also a great source of omega-3 fatty acids, fiber, and protein.
 It’s low in calories and sugar.